Supporters of S.L. Benfica

 Sport Lisboa e Benfica is a Portuguese sports club based in Lisbon that was formed in Belém in 1904 by 24 football enthusiasts, including Cosme Damião.
 Benfica have been part of the Portuguese football top flight, Primeira Liga, since its inception in 1934.
-They have won 37 championships, 26 Taça de Portugal, 7 Taça da Liga, 8 Supertaça Cândido de Oliveira, 3 Campeonato de Portugal, 1 Latin Cup and 2 European Cups.
+They have won 38 championships, 26 Taça de Portugal, 8 Taça da Liga, 9 Supertaça Cândido de Oliveira, 3 Campeonato de Portugal, 1 Latin Cup and 2 European Cups.

 The supporters of Benfica, who are called benfiquistas, have played an important part in the club's growth during its -year existence.
 One of those cases was in the early days of the construction of the original Estádio da Luz, when club president Joaquim Ferreira Bogalho asked them for free concrete to build the stadium.
 They responded by offering 900,000 tons.
-During the Portuguese Estado Novo, the Censorship Services prohibited newspapers from referring to the football team as Vermelhos (Reds) so it was not confused with communism, instead being referred as Encarnados (Flesh-coloured), which is still used, even after the transition to democracy.
+During the Portuguese Estado Novo, the Censorship Services prohibited national newspapers from referring to the football team as Vermelhos (Reds), so it was not confused with communism.
+Instead, the team was referred to as Encarnados (Flesh-coloured), which is still used, even after the transition to democracy.